Siping Jilin, China Travel Guide

 A prominent figure linked to Siping's heritage.

-Ancient traditions and imperial origins preserved.
+Age-old traditions and imperial origins preserved.

-Reach Siping by flying into Changchun (CGQ) or Shenyang (SHE) airports, then take a high-speed train to Siping East Railway Station.
+Reach Siping by flying to Changchun (CGQ) or Shenyang (SHE) airports, then take a high-speed train to Siping East Railway Station.
 Within the city, an extensive bus network and ride-sharing services (Didi) represent the main ways to travel.
 Taxis are also available.

 Siping's attractions highlight its historical significance.
 Deep dive into the Chinese Civil War at the Siping Martyrs' Cemetery and the Siping Battle Memorial Hall.
 Farther away, the Yehe Nara Ancestral Residence offers an unique look into Manchu culture and imperial lineage.
 Parks like Longhumen Park offer green spaces for relaxation.